SisovandaraKong/exstad/README.md

 </p>

 ---

 ##  Introduction
-In today’s digital age, exSTAD transforms how learning and academic management are delivered.
+In today’s digital era, **exSTAD** transforms how **learning and academic management** are delivered.
-It serves as a centralized platform for managing ISTAD’s study programs — including scholarships, courses, student enrollment, instructor management, and digital verification profiles.
+It acts as a **centralized platform** for managing ISTAD’s study programs — including:

+- Scholarship opportunities
+- Course listings
+- Student enrollment
+- Instructor management
+- Digital verification profiles

-Built proudly by Khmer students, exSTAD strives to make education more accessible, efficient, and engaging for everyone involved.
+Built proudly by **Khmer students**, exSTAD aims to make education **more accessible, efficient, and engaging** for learners, teachers, and administrators alike.

 ---

 ##  Background
-The Institute of Science and Technology Advanced Development (ISTAD) provides advanced IT education and scholarships for Cambodian students.
+The **Institute of Science and Technology Advanced Development (ISTAD)** is committed to providing **advanced IT education and scholarship opportunities** for Cambodian students.

-To extend these opportunities and make them more discoverable, our team envisioned exSTAD — a web-based platform that bridges students and ISTAD through technology, enabling them to:
+To make these opportunities more accessible and interactive, our team envisioned **exSTAD** — a modern web-based platform that bridges students and ISTAD through technology.

+With exSTAD, users can:

-Explore academic programs and scholarships
+-  Explore academic programs and scholarships

-Enroll seamlessly into study programs
+-  Enroll seamlessly in study programs

-Access academic records and achievements online
+-  Access academic records and verified achievements online

-Strengthen the connection between students and the institute
+-  Strengthen the connection between students and the institute

 ---

+ *exSTAD — Empowering Cambodian students through technology and innovation.*

 ## Key Feature